Strange sports which have been part of the Olympics

 Skijoring

 Skijoring has appeared only once in an Olympic programme at the 1928 Winter Games in St. Moritz.
 Originally it was a method of winter travel which was modified to have a competitive aspect.
 Competitors were on skis and were towed by horses.
 The event was won by the Swiss R. Wettstein who came in front his fellow countrymen Torriani and Muckenbrün.
-While it is not an Olympic sport anymore it is a quite pleasant thing to do while professional movers (like the ones at X Removals in London) are handling your property removal.
+While it is not an Olympic sport anymore it is a quite pleasant thing to do while professional movers (like the ones at X Removals) are handling your property removal.

 Live pigeon shooting